Rating transitions forecasting: a filtering approach: Filtering on simulated data

 \subsection{Discrete time filtering approach}

-To build the discrete-time database, we assume that the hidden factor is described by a finite state space Markov chain with 7 states.
+To build the discrete-time database, we assume that the hidden factor is described by a finite state space Markov chain with $7$ states.
 We consider a given set of model parameters.
-Each state of the hidden factor is associated to a specific rating migration matrix.
+Each state of the hidden factor is associated with a specific rating migration matrix.
 We try to choose matrices compliant with filtering: we must have sufficient variability among conditional transition probabilities $(L^{h,ij})_{h}$, $ (i,j) \in \{1,..,p\}$.
 We work with 3 ratings categories $\{A, B, C\}$ and initialize our sample with 1000 entities per rating.
 Then the hidden Markov chain is simulated on 300 time steps.
-According to the hidden factor's sample path, we simulate transitions using conditional transition matrices. \\ At this stage, we can only use the cumulative number of transitions as inputs.
-We use the first 200 time-steps and the remainder to test the model. \\ \\ We perform the calibration as described in Section \ref{sec:calibration}.
-We recover the parameters used for data generation. \\ Figure \ref{fig} shows the real trajectory and the filtered trajectory of the hidden factor computed on the testing sample (of 100 time-steps).
+According to the hidden factor's sample path, we simulate transitions using conditional transition matrices.
+We use the first 200 time-steps to calibrate the model and the remainder to test is. \\ \\ We perform the calibration as described in Section \ref{sec:calibration}.
+Parameters chosen for sampling the model and estimated parameters are presented in Appendix \ref{ap:parameters}.
+The average difference is equal to 0,0014 (9,8\% of average relative error on superior and inferior diagonals) for the rating transitions $\{(L^{h,ij})_{h}$, $ (i,j) \in \{1,..,p\}\}$ and equal to 0,0159 (5,5\% of average of relative error) for the hidden factor's transition probabilities $\{K^{rh}, \ r, \ h \in\T\}$.
+Despite the high dimentionality of the problem, these indicators demonstrate that the estimation algorithm is able to recover the parameters. \\ Figure \ref{fig} shows the real trajectory and the filtered trajectory of the hidden factor computed on the testing sample (of 100 time-steps).

 We can notice that the filter is able to detect the changes of states.
 It faithfully follows the real trajectory and respects the different phases and trends.
 However it does not exactly mimic the true value, since the filtering formula is a weighted average of the state values.
 We can also observe a small delay in the estimation.
 The explanation is theoretical: it is caused by the effect of delay in the filtering model: the impact of the hidden factor at time $t-1$ is observable on ratings at time $t$.
 Therefore, when the hidden factor at time $t$ is filtered, the freshest observations available at this time, is the rating jumps at time $t$ which have been governed by the hidden factor at time $t-1$.
 Consequently we infer the current hidden factor state with information generated by its previous value. \\ We can easily understand that the calibration plays a crucial role to make the filtering efficient.
 In order to forecast in time, states need to be strongly linked at least to another state.
 Let's imagine a rare and very unstable state.
 Since it is hardly visited from other states, it will never influence the direction of the filter and will be difficult to predict.
 Once the filter realizes that the hidden factor jumps to this state, it is too late, the hidden factor has already returned to another state.
 Finally, the filter is unable to capture rare events to unstable states.
 This remains acceptable since our main purpose is to detect transitions to stable regimes.
 Visiting a state for a brief period of time does not represent useful information for long term forecasting. \\ The following Figures \ref{fig:FictiveDiscreetRatios01}, \ref{fig:FictiveDiscreetRatios02}, \ref{fig:FictiveDiscreetRatios10}, \ref{fig:FictiveDiscreetRatios12}, \ref{fig:FictiveDiscreetRatios20}, \ref{fig:FictiveDiscreetRatios21}, represent real ratios of observed transitions with the predicted transitions dynamics, obtained from (\ref{eq:multivariate-discreet-credit}) and (\ref{prediction}), between the three considered rating categories $\{A,B,C\}$. \\